heikostark/cli-desktop/README.md

   locale) and only outside the tty console.
 - **Color depth**: `COLORTERM=truecolor`/`24bit` → 24-bit RGB,
-  outer `$TERM` containing `256color` → 256-color palette (nearest color is computed), otherwise 16 colors.
+  outer `$TERM` containing `256color` → 256-color palette (nearest color is computed), otherwise 16 colours.

-Press `i` to see not just the result but the *raw* values detection was based on (`term=... tty=...`) — handy for figuring out why a given system wasn't recognized as expected.
+Press `i` to see not just the result but the *raw* values detection was based on (`term=... tty=...`) — handy for figuring out why a given system wasn't recognised as expected.
 If it's still wrong for your setup for any reason, `--force-tty` sidesteps all of this detection entirely.

 The default icons (Terminal/Editor/Files/Processes) are created on the